dman-coders/puppet-aegir-slave/README.md

 And what about downgrading (and holding/pinning)?

-The terminology is now 'hold' as 'pin' is mutable and only hints at the version we want but does not enforce it of some other thing wants to pull the old version up..
+The terminology is now 'hold'.
+'Pin' is mutable and only hints at the version we want but _does not enforce it_ if some other thing wants to pull the old version up..

 If I try to use this months new Ubuntu LTS ('trusty') and used "ensure present"
-I would get given  5.5.9+dfsg-1ubuntu4
+I would get given  *5.5.9+dfsg-1ubuntu4*

-Listing the available versions does not work:
+Listing the available versions does not show me any other choices:

     apt-cache madison php5

+...
 Not unless additional repos are added.

 By adding

     deb http://bg.archive.ubuntu.com/ubuntu/ precise main restricted

-We get access to 5.3.10-1ubuntu3
+We get access to *5.3.10-1ubuntu3*
-Then we need to specify the version and also 'hold' the version
-- for all php-related mods.
+Then we need to specify the version and also 'hold' the version for *all* php-related mods.

 ### Clean-slate to begin